dkermer/tutorials/content/posts/Level_of_Measurement.md

 ### Nominal

-Nominal refers to categorical variables that are not Ordinal.
-In other words, there is no natural order to the categories. ("**Nom**inal" = "**Nom** de Plume" = "Pen name").
-Even if software assigns numbers to each category (becuase numbers take less processing power), the numbers have no specific meaning.
+Nominal refers to categorical variables that do not have any natural order ("**Nom**inal" = "**Nom** de Plume" = "Pen **n**ame").
+Even if you code each category with a number (becuase numbers take less processing power), the numbers have no specific meaning.
 They are simply a "code" representing the group.

 ### Ordinal